THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 10. SHERWIN WILLIAMS INDIGO BATIK 7602

-Indigo Batik is a GORGEOUS navy blue paint colour (slightly blue-purple) that’s a bit softer, but cleaner, compared to the more classic navy blue paint colours.
+Indigo Batik is a GORGEOUS navy blue paint colour (slightly blue-violet) that’s a bit softer, but cleaner, compared to the more classic navy blue paint colours.
 It’s VERY comparable to Benjamin Moore Newburyport Blue.

-When sampling Indigo Batik, you might be SURPRISED at how much lighter it looks when the light hits it is and may want to go a bit darker, in which case you could go back to Benjamin Moore Hale Navy.
+When sampling Indigo Batik, you might be SURPRISED at how much lighter it looks when the light hits and may want to go a bit darker, in which case you could go back to Benjamin Moore Hale Navy.

 11. BENJAMIN MOORE WESTCOTT NAVY 1624